So you've heard about low-carb kids? Is it dangerous? Why would you raise your kids low-carb?

 - Put twice as much of something on the plate as you know they will eat and then you can negotiate they only have to eat half (sneaky psychology, but man this one works).

-If we go to McDonalds (possibly once or twice a year), I personally choose a small burger meal, choose water and replace the fries with a side salad.
-I then open the burger and put the meat patties, sauces and cheese on top of the salad.
-Voila, the regular meal would have been 870 kCal, 133g carbs, my new meal is only 204kCal and 4g carbs!!!!!
-It just takes a bit of thinking.
+If you visit McDonald's, a quick healthier option would be to choose a small burger meal, choose water over a fizzy drink and replace the fries with a side salad.
+To serve, simply open the burger and put the meat patties, sauces and cheese on top of the salad.
+Voila, the regular meal would have been 870 kCal, 133g carbs, this instant bunless burger salad meal is only 204kCal and 4g carbs!!!!!
+It just takes a bit of thinking outside the menu.